foundation-for-environmental-monitoring/ffem-app-integration-sample/README.md

 - A higher dilution factor usually denotes that the accuracy of the result may be lower

 # If ffem apps are not found for launching
-- If ffem Soil or ffem Water is not installed on the phone then you can request the user to install them
+- If ffem Match is not installed on the phone then you can request the user to install them
-- e.g. you could provide the link to the app install page https://play.google.com/store/apps/details?id=io.ffem.soil
+- e.g. you could provide the link to the app install page https://play.google.com/store/apps/details?id=io.ffem.match